ludoplex/Unity-Assets-Utils/README.md

 # Unity-Assets-Utils
-A series of Python scripts that make modding and mining Unity assets easier~
+A series of Python scripts that makes mining and modding Unity assets easier~

 ## ByteTrimmer
 - Remove the leading bytes of all files in a folder, so that `AssetStudio` can read them.